Doxuno

 Each Shareholder represents and warrants to the Corporation and to each other Shareholder that:

-• The execution and performance of this Agreement will not conflict with any other agreement, obligation, or order to which the Shareholder is a party or by which the Shareholder is bound.
+• Execution and performance will not conflict with any other agreement, obligation, or order binding the Shareholder.

-• The shares owned by the Shareholder are free and clear of all liens, encumbrances, pledges, and security interests, except as disclosed in writing to the Corporation.
+• The Shareholder's shares are free and clear of all liens, encumbrances, pledges, and security interests, except as disclosed in writing.

-• The Shareholder is acquiring and holding shares for investment purposes and not with a view to distribution in violation of applicable securities laws, and understands that the shares are "restricted securities" within the meaning of Rule 144 under the Securities Act of 1933 (17 C.F.R. § 230.144) and have been issued in reliance on the exemption from registration provided by Section 4(a)(2) of the Securities Act and/or Rule 506 of Regulation D (17 C.F.R. § 230.506).
+• The Shareholder holds shares for investment and not with a view to distribution in violation of securities laws, and understands the shares are "restricted securities" under Rule 144 (17 C.F.R. §230.144), issued in reliance on Section 4(a)(2) of the Securities Act and/or Rule 506 of Regulation D.

-• The Shareholder has had the opportunity to consult with independent legal and financial advisors prior to entering into this Agreement.
+• The Shareholder has had the opportunity to consult independent legal and financial advisors.

 GOVERNING LAW

-This Agreement shall be governed by and construed in accordance with the laws of the State of Delaware (including, where applicable, the Delaware General Corporation Law, 8 Del.
-C. §§ 101 et seq., or the state's enactment of the Model Business Corporation Act), together with applicable federal securities laws (including the Securities Act of 1933, the Securities Exchange Act of 1934, and the rules and regulations of the Securities and Exchange Commission), in each case without regard to its conflict of laws principles.
-Any legal action or proceeding arising under this Agreement shall be brought exclusively in the courts located in the State of Delaware, and the Parties hereby consent to personal jurisdiction and venue therein.
+This Agreement and the internal affairs of the Corporation shall be governed by and construed in accordance with Delaware General Corporation Law, 8 Del.
+C. §§101 et seq. and the other laws of the State of Delaware, without regard to conflict-of-laws principles — the internal affairs doctrine directs all questions of shareholder rights, director duties, and corporate governance to the law of the state of formation, wherever the Corporation operates.
+Federal securities laws (the Securities Act of 1933 and the Securities Exchange Act of 1934) apply to the extent relevant.
+Any legal action arising under this Agreement shall be brought exclusively in the courts located in the State of Delaware, and the Parties consent to personal jurisdiction and venue therein.

 ENTIRE AGREEMENT

-This Agreement, together with all exhibits and schedules attached hereto, constitutes the entire agreement among the Parties with respect to the subject matter hereof and supersedes all prior and contemporaneous agreements, understandings, negotiations, and discussions, whether oral or written.
-No amendment or modification of this Agreement shall be valid unless made in writing and signed by Shareholders holding at least seventy-five percent (75%) of the outstanding shares.
+This Agreement, together with all exhibits and schedules, constitutes the entire agreement among the Parties regarding its subject matter and supersedes all prior agreements and understandings, oral or written.
+No amendment is valid unless made in writing and signed by Shareholders holding at least 75% of the outstanding shares.

-If any provision of this Agreement is held to be invalid or unenforceable by a court of competent jurisdiction, the remaining provisions shall continue in full force and effect.
-The Parties agree to negotiate in good faith to replace any invalid or unenforceable provision with a valid provision that achieves, to the extent possible, the original intent of the invalid provision.
+If any provision is held invalid or unenforceable, the remaining provisions continue in full force, and the Parties shall negotiate in good faith a valid replacement achieving the original intent.

-Any notices required or permitted under this Agreement shall be in writing and shall be deemed delivered when personally delivered, sent by certified mail (return receipt requested), or sent by email to the addresses on file with the Corporation.
-Each Party shall promptly notify the Corporation of any change in address or contact information.
+Notices must be in writing and are deemed delivered when personally delivered, sent by certified mail (return receipt requested), or sent by email to the addresses on file with the Corporation.

 IN WITNESS WHEREOF, the parties have executed this Shareholder Agreement as of the date last signed below.